 You can also create videos that address the controversy surrounding CBD, as they do on www.cbdcentral.com.
 Inform consumers of the difference between CBD and marijuana, both in substance and law.
 This can go a long way into breaking down knowledge barriers surrounding your product.

 Along with videos that teach about the uses of CBD, focus on creating testimonials.
-For example, Penguin CBD has invested heavily in video marketing in order to further the promotional reach of their brand without infringing on advertising restrictions.
+For example, Mood has invested heavily in video marketing in order to further the promotional reach of their brand without infringing on advertising restrictions.
 Their website is filled with testimonials for CBD gummies from Mood CBD, along with other products.
 These are also posted to their social platforms.

 These videos are not specifically labeled “advertisements,” so they won’t break social sites’ terms of service agreements.
 However, they serve a far better purpose—spreading word-of-mouth marketing, the most effective promotion.

 When customer testimonial videos are posted to your social account, you’ll generate social proof, which gives your brand authority while drawing more consumers to your products and services.

 2. Influencer Marketing